 Breastfeeding can be an amazing experience and a way of bonding with your newborn baby.
 Some people take to it easily, but others need a little more time especially if this is your first time.
 There nothing wrong with taking your time to find what is most comfortable for you.

-Breast milk is made perfectly for your baby with everything your baby needs including antibodies to fit infection.
+Breast milk is made perfectly for your baby with everything your baby needs including antibodies to fight infection.
 Did you know your breastmilk changes with your babies’ needs isn’t that incredible?

 Benefits to baby